FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 cross-pairing validation) while documenting these as known, unresolved gaps rather than chasing a third fix attempt on limited data.

+### NULL RUNE baseline added (2026-06-18)

+Added `examples/null_baseline.rune`: a single `summarize` step, no tools, no constraints, intended to measure a "divergence floor" — how much disagreement exists between models even when the genome imposes essentially no structure.

+**Honest tradeoff, documented in the file itself, not just here:** this reuses the existing `summarize` step rather than introducing a genuinely neutral step type.
+`summarize` carries real task semantics — compression, abstraction, rephrasing — that are themselves a kind of structure, not the absence of one.
+A true causal zero-point would need a new step type (e.g. `direct_response`) with no inherent transformation bias, requiring changes to `KNOWN_STEPS` in `rune_loader.py` and `STEP_INSTRUCTIONS` in `runtime.py`.
+That's deferred for now as real, but currently unjustified, engineering cost.
+Treat any divergence measured against this baseline as a rough floor estimate contaminated by `summarize`'s own task semantics, not a precise zero-point — useful for relative comparison ("is genome X's divergence meaningfully above this floor?"), not for strict causal attribution claims.

+**Technical note for running this:** `validate_linter.py`'s `correlation` field will correctly come back `null` for this genome, since correlation requires variance across at least two data points and this genome has only one step.
+That's expected, not a bug — the quantity of interest here is the raw `measured_divergence` value itself, not a correlation.
+Read the `measured_divergence` field directly when using this baseline;
+ignore the `null` correlation and the "too few steps" interpretation message, both are working as intended for a single-step genome.

 ## Stage 2 — Spec maturity

 - [ ] Versioned schema (semver on the `.rune` format itself, not just the repo)